/* 💰 Checkatrade Pricing 2026 */

 💰 How Much Does Checkatrade Cost?

-Continue reading for a full 3-year ROI comparison.
+Continue reading for the verified findings and a full 3-year ROI comparison.

 Introduction

-ℹ️ Transparency: This article analyzes the financial trade-offs between third-party directories and proprietary websites based on market data and client experience.
-Our goal is to provide an objective financial framework for UK tradespeople.
-We build custom websites, and some links may connect to our services.
+ℹ️ Transparency: This article analyzes the financial trade-offs between third-party directories and proprietary websites based on verifiable market data and client experience.
+We build and maintain custom websites, and some links connect to our services.
+Every pricing claim below is labelled verified or unverified, with the retrieval date.

 The Economics of a Lead: Price Shopper vs. Value Client